-Strict policies govern Telenor's approach in responding to challenging authority requests for data or networks, which could run the risk of illegitimate restrictions on privacy or freedom of expression
+Strict policies govern Telenor's approach in responding to challenging authority requests for data or networks. which could run the risk of illegitimate restrictions on privacy or freedom of expression

-Telenor established a new security strategy in 2015 which supports the privacy-related objective to protect both Telenor employee and customer data.
+Telenor established a new security strategy in 2015 which supports the privacy-related occasions, authorities may have a legitimate objective to protect both Telenor employee and customer data.
 We want to ensure that we can follow the rapid development in technology and services by early involvement of security in business processes and strategic activities.
 We aim to ensure a strong level of protection in terms of confidentiality, integrity and availability of services and data.